Popax21/synaTudor/README.md

   bypass the strict fprintd sandboxing, which messes with the host's even stricter sandboxing.
 - [libfprint-tod](libfprint-tod/README.md): Contains the libfprint module, to be loaded by the libfprint TOD fork.
-[BROKEN, WIP]

 ## Building / Installation
 The same build system used by libfprint, meson, is used to for this project.